vmware/photon/docs/PXE-boot.md

 #Network PXE Boot

-Photon supports pxe boot over netwrok, this is describe how you can setup a PXE boot server to install Photon.
+Photon supports pxe boot over network, this is describe how you can setup a PXE boot server to install Photon.

 #Server Setup